ph0bos/express-microservice-starter/README.md

 # Express Microservice Starter

-An express-based Node.js API bootstrapping module for building microservices.
-Whilst the starter behaves just like a normal express middleware it actually provides a fully configured express application via sub-app mounting.
+An express-based bootstrapping module for building microservices with Node.js.
+The starter utilises sub-app mounting to provide any implementing express application with a variety of functionality..

 ## Key Features